awsdocs/aws-encryption-sdk-docs/doc_source/java-example-code.md

     static void encryptAndDecrypt(final String keyArn) {
         // 1.
 Instantiate the SDK
+        // This builds the AwsCrypto client with the RequireEncryptRequireDecrypt commitment policy,
+        // which enforces that this client only encrypts using committing algorithm suites and enforces
+        // that this client will only decrypt encrypted messages that were created with a committing algorithm suite.
+        // This is the default commitment policy if you build the client with `AwsCrypto.builder().build()`
+        // or `AwsCrypto.standard()`.
-        final AwsCrypto crypto = new AwsCrypto();
+        final AwsCrypto crypto = AwsCrypto.builder()
+                .withCommitmentPolicy(CommitmentPolicy.RequireEncryptRequireDecrypt)
+                .build();

         // 2.
+Instantiate an AWS KMS master key provider in strict mode using buildStrict().
+        // In strict mode, the AWS KMS master key provider encrypts and decrypts only by using the key
+        // indicated by keyArn.
+        // To encrypt and decrypt with this master key provider, use an AWS KMS key ARN to identify the CMKs.
-Instantiate a KMS master key provider final KmsMasterKeyProvider masterKeyProvider = KmsMasterKeyProvider.builder().withKeysForEncryption(keyArn).build();
+        // In strict mode, the decrypt operation requires a key ARN. final KmsMasterKeyProvider keyProvider = KmsMasterKeyProvider.builder().buildStrict(keyArn);

         // 3.
 Create an encryption context
-        //
         // Most encrypted data should have an associated encryption context
         // to protect integrity.
 This sample uses placeholder values.
-        //
         // For more information see:
         // blogs.aws.amazon.com/security/post/Tx2LZ6WBJJANTNW/How-to-Protect-the-Integrity-of-Your-Encrypted-Data-by-Using-AWS-Key-Management
         final Map<String, String> encryptionContext = Collections.singletonMap("ExampleContextKey", "ExampleContextValue");

         // 4.
 Encrypt the data
-        final CryptoResult<byte[], KmsMasterKey> encryptResult = crypto.encryptData(masterKeyProvider, EXAMPLE_DATA, encryptionContext);
+        final CryptoResult<byte[], KmsMasterKey> encryptResult = crypto.encryptData(keyProvider, EXAMPLE_DATA, encryptionContext);
         final byte[] ciphertext = encryptResult.getResult();

         // 5.
 Decrypt the data
-        final CryptoResult<byte[], KmsMasterKey> decryptResult = crypto.decryptData(masterKeyProvider, ciphertext);
+        final CryptoResult<byte[], KmsMasterKey> decryptResult = crypto.decryptData(keyProvider, ciphertext);

         // 6.
-Before verifying the plaintext, verify that the customer master key that
-        // was used in the encryption operation was the one supplied to the master key provider. if (!decryptResult.getMasterKeyIds().get(0).equals(keyArn)) {
-            throw new IllegalStateException("Wrong key ID!");
-        }

-        // 7.
-Also, verify that the encryption context in the result contains the
+Verify that the encryption context in the result contains the
         // encryption context supplied to the encryptData method.
 Because the
         // SDK can add values to the encryption context, don't require that
         // the entire context matches.